 In order to achieve our target on reducing the amount of waste generated, solid waste collection points have been established to centralise the storage of solid waste so as to avoid pollution.
 Recyclable solid wastes have been collected and recycled by designated departments.
 All hazardous wastes have been collected and handled by licensed service providers during the Reporting Period.
-During the Reporting Period, the hazardous waste intensity has increased comparing with FY2019 due to the trial production runs and experiments in pharmaceutical segment and scrap of drug recycling resulting in the higher waste acid generated.
-The waste acid are expected to be reduced after the development project is completed and thus, to achieve the target of by reducing the hazardous waste intensity.
+During the Reporting Period, the hazardous waste production intensity has increased as compared with that in FY2019 due to the disposal of oily waste of Tianfa Equipment and the increase of overall production of Lisheng.